History of Sex in Cinema:

 In other sex-related scenes, a fringe-jacketed bandit laid on top of a rock sculpture of a naked woman that he had just drawn, the 'Woman in Black' suggestively stroked and then licked a piece of sliced-open green cactus fruit before grabbing Mara for an unwanted lesbian kiss, and after seriously wounding El Topo the two traitorous women again kissed and made love.
 In the film's most bizarre and decadent scene, El Topo and his dwarf lover were taken to the village's saloon where in a trap-doored underground sex cantina, they were forced to strip and re-enact their wedding night in front of a group of voyeuristic degenerates.

-Mike Henderson's hard-core, hour-long adult feature was the first pornographic film to be advertised in New York's newspapers.
-Male porn star Tommy Toole took the role of Jim.
+Mike Henderson's hard-core, one hour-long, crude black and white adult feature was the first pornographic film to be advertised in New York's newspapers.

-Their final orgasmic moments were accompanied by traditional bursts of fireworks.
+Their final orgasmic moments (as the film ended) were accompanied by lots of traditional symbols, including surging ocean waves, flames, a phallic-shaped rocket blasting off, and bursts of fireworks.

 A History of the Blue Movie (1970)